Ray & Else Cousins

 Moving to the Central Coast and getting involved in their local church was a time of getting back on track health wise.
 Then, after five years, they began looking for a new ministry.
-Learning that “The Stranger” book had been released on DVD, they contacted GoodSeed’s International office to get a copy and expressed their interest in working with GoodSeed.
+They show continual interest in working with local ministry.

 Else enjoys being Grandma to her nine grandchildren, being available to help with babysitting when needed and spends as much time as possible in the ministry.